The Beautiful Faith of Fearless Submission

 To set the stage for that impact, notice two phrases in 1 Peter 3:1: “Likewise, wives, be subject to your own husbands.”
 Notice the word own in “your own husbands.”
 That means that there is a uniquely fitting submission to your own husband that is not fitting in relation to other men.
 You are not called to submit to all men the way you do to your husband.
 Then notice the phrase at the beginning: “Likewise, wives.”
 This means that the call for a wife’s submission is part of a larger call for submission from all Christians in different ways.

-Then in 2:18-25, Peter addresses the household servants (oiketai) in the church and admonishes them to be submissive to their masters with all respect, both to the kind and to the overbearing.
+Then in 1 Peter 2:18–25, Peter addresses the household servants (oiketai) in the church and admonishes them to be submissive to their masters with all respect, both to the kind and to the overbearing.

 Before I describe what submission isn’t and what it is, let’s gaze for a few minutes and the powerful portrait of womanhood that Peter paints for us in these words.
 What we see is deep strong roots of womanhood underneath the fruit of submission.
-It’s the roots that make submission the strong and beautiful thing that it is.
+The roots make submission the strong and beautiful thing that it is.

 Start with verse 5: “This is how the holy women who hoped in God used to adorn themselves, by submitting to their own husbands.”